NL-BioImaging/biomero/resources/tutorials/tutorial_cellexpansion.md

 To estimate the amount of aggregates per cell, we actually need the cytoplasm in our example.
 Then we can calculate overlap.

-One could segment the cytoplasm possibly, but we have a Python script that does this algorithmically instead.
+One could segment the cytoplasm, especially in this image (its just channel 1), but we have a Python script that does this algorithmically instead for the fun of it.

 We apply the CellExpansion algorithm on the nuclei mask and estimate the full reach of the cells with new masks.